Peru's embattled president Kuczynski announces resignation

 Pressure built on Kuczynski to resign throughout Wednesday after the opposition alleged the embattled president was trying to buy votes ahead of the impeachment ballot.

-Lawmakers from Keiko Fujimori's Popular Force party released recordings of her brother Kenji and others apparently negotiating public works contracts with a government official, and said it was proof that Kuczynski was trying to buy votes.
+Lawmakers from Keiko Fujimori's Popular Force party released recordings of her brother Kenji and others apparently negotiating public works contracts in return for votes, and said it was proof that Kuczynski was trying to buy votes.

 "This government thought it could buy everything.
 There will always be brave and worthy Peruvians who are not for sale.
 It's time to tell Mr PPK that he's leaving, and NOW!"
 Keiko Fujimori tweeted, using the president's initials.